Kirs1/cs506-final-project/README.md

 ## Run the code
 1. Make sure the required toolkit and python3 are installed on your computer.
 2. Git clone cs506-final-project.
-3. Enter the command: make in the cs506-final-project folder of the terminal.
+3. In the cs506-final-project folder of the terminal, enter: make.
+(Automatically download the environment to decompress the zip and run the code.)

 # Data
 ## Dataset